chestercodes/gitpitch-talks/functional-error-handling/md/error-handling.md

 Wrap dangerous operation in data structure, called `Result` type.

-`Result` can be one of 2 types:
+`Result` wraps a value of one of 2 types:

 - `TOk` if the operation was ok
-- `TError` if there was an error to handle.
+- `TError` if there was an error

+---